- Congregational Learning

-Our reception facilities can be transformed into a setting that reflects each individual's personality and character all with the dignity, elegance, style and warmth you would expect in a synagogue that combines a great heritage with a commitment to today’s generation.
+Our reception facilities can be transformed into a setting which reflects each individual's personality and character.
+All with the dignity, elegance, style and warmth you would expect in a synagogue that combines a great heritage with a commitment to today’s generation.

 With a large sanctuary and adjacent chapel that look out into a private wooded enclave, this magnificent Synagogue’s serene and graceful atmosphere is a unique backdrop for celebrations both large and small.